Special Assistance Resource Teacher

-The establishment of the Special Assistance Program in Victorian Primary Schools was the most significant development in remedial education in Australia.
-It was a Hamer Liberal Government initiated strategic plan designed to address falling literacy and numeracy standards.
-The totally new component of the Special Assistance Program was the provision of 1000 Special Assistance Resource Teachers (SARTs) for the delivery of services to children with learning needs.
-These designated teachers were also given an on-site school responsibility for facilitating a productive relationship between parents and pupils and teachers.
-The program involved the training of these primary teachers as SARTs and their placement in schools.
-Their role was the early detection and remediation of children at risk of illiteracy and innumeracy.
-The position was the focus of this substantial change in the delivery of special educational services to children at risk of illiteracy and innumeracy.
-The role incorporated all the elements of services previously performed by external consultants visiting schools.
+The Victorian State Special Assistance Program (VSSAP) was a state-funded program in primary schools that operated from 1979 to 1982 in the Australian state of Victoria, following its initiation under the State's Liberal Government.
+The program introduced Special Assistance Resource Teachers (SARTs) to schools across the state.
+They were assigned to primary schools to identify students who needed additional support, assist in the diagnosis of learning difficulties, develop and implement appropriate programs, and work with teachers and parents to support student learning.

 The Special Assistance Program

-The development and implementation of the Special Assistance Program in Victorian Primary Schools during the period 1979 - 1982 constituted the most significant innovation in the provision of special education services to children experiencing learning difficulties and in addressing declining literacy and numeracy standards.

-Up until the political directive to initiate this program was given, there had been no policy within the Department of Education and Early Childhood Development (previously Education Department of Victoria) directing Principals of Primary Schools to develop special programs for pupils at risk of illiteracy and innumeracy.
+The development and implementation of the Special Assistance Program added provisions to special education services for children experiencing learning difficulties and attempted to address declining literacy and numeracy standards.
+Previously, there was no policy within the Victorian Department of Education and Early Childhood Development (formerly Education Department of Victoria) directing primary school principals to develop special programs for pupils at risk of academic difficulties.

-In July 1979, the Assistant Minister of Education the Hon.
-Norman Lacy established a Ministerial Committee on Special Assistance Programs.
-The committee consisted of people drawn from school staffs, special education facilities, teacher training institutions and the Education Department administration.
+In July 1979, Assistant Minister of Education Norman Lacy established a Ministerial Committee on Special Assistance Programs.
+The committee consisted of school staff, special education facilities, teacher training institutions, and the Education Department administration.
 The committee's report was the basis upon which the Special Assistance Program was established.
 The major components recommended for the program were: